vamsiadapa1/assignment2-adapa/README.md

  The Airport that is close to the National Musem Delhi is Indra Gandhi International Airport the distance was around 15 miles

-We can headed the museum through road and the directions was 1)Head southwest on Indra Gandhi Airport Tularam Marg toward Northern Access Rd 2)Turn right onto Dwarka Rd for 2miles and
+1)Head southwest on Indra Gandhi Airport Tularam Marg toward Northern Access Rd 2)Turn right onto Dwarka Rd for 2miles and
 3)Take the exit toward Thimayya Marg